rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 ### Crazy Town

-One thing that bugs me is how the logic for what makes a `Post` published or not is split between scopes in both the `Post` class and the `User` class.
+One thing that's always bugged me is how the logic for what makes a `Post` published is split between scopes in both the `Post` class and the `User` class.
 To refresh our collective memories:

 <div class="code_window">
 <em>Ruby - post.rb</em>